zzzprojects/docs/html-agility-pack.net/pages/documentations/attributes/append.md

 ### Example

-The following example append the specified attribute at the end.
+The following example appends the specified attribute at the end.

 ```csharp